Marcelo Tejada

 Marcelo Tejada (1952) is an Ecuadorian master painter of landscapes, human figures, marines, flowers, faces, collages and abstract objects.

 Biography

 The Artist

 Since 1969, Marcelo Tejada has participated in many individual and collective expositions in Ecuador, Miami, Kentucky, Paris and Madrid.

 Marcelo Tejada organizes the experiences of geometric and cubist periods, and study early Bauhaus static group to feed their work.

-Art career

-1966 The first drawings and paintings.